saisharan98/PreQL-P2/README.md

 | 6         | create_views.sql            | /PreQL-P2/create_views.sql            | Creates three custom views: **customer_monthly_sales_2019_view:** Aggregate total amount of all products purchased by month for 2019, **customer_monthly_sales_2019_view:** Top ten customers sorted by total dollar amount in sales from highest to lowest, and **product_sales_view:** product and sales view. |
 | 7         | drop_script.sql             | /PreQL-P2/drop_script.sql             | Removes all tables, databases, schemas etc in a cascade.                                                                                                                                                                                                                                                         |

+We assume proper key-pair authentication is in place.
+Please refer to the [Key_Pair_Authentication_Snowflake.pdf](https://github.com/saisharan98/PreQL-P2/blob/main/Key_Pair_Authentication_Snowflake.pdf) file to see our set-up, and refer to the [official Snowflake documentation](https://docs.snowflake.com/en/user-guide/snowsql-start.html#label-snowsql-key-pair-authn-rotation) for more details.

 For testing, we used the following commands:

 1: `set SNOWSQL_PRIVATE_KEY_PASSPHRASE=snowflakeproject`